Yandex Cloud

 Date Date and time of the request.

-It has the following format: Thu, 18 Jan 2018 09:57:35 GMT.
+Format: Thu, 18 Jan 2018 09:57:35 GMT.

-If X-Amz-Date is set, Object Storage ignores the Date header.
+When X-Amz-Date is set, Object Storage ignores the Date header.

-Expect 100-continue expected code.
+Expect Expected 100-continue code.

 When uploading data to Object Storage, an app can use the following logic: